Mattbug3/front-end-interview-questions/README.md

 console.log(greet() === global); // false
 console.log(obj.sayName()); // "John"
 ```
-- In strict mode, if a function is called without any specific object context, the value of `this` inside that function will be `undefined`.
+- In a function contextstrict (strict mode), if a function is called without any specific object context, the value of `this` inside that function will be `undefined`.
 However, if the function is called as a method of an object, the value of `this` will be determined by the object calling the function and won't be affected by strict mode

 Example: